-1. Improve Your Heart Health
+1. Support Your Heart Health

 In one study on middle-aged and overweight men, eating hesperidin from oranges significantly improved diastolic blood pressure in only four weeks1.

-5. Better Oral Health
+3. Support Oral Health

 How to Eat the Peels

+There are many ways to enjoy the skin of the orange besides taking a bite out of it.
 One common way of eating orange peels is to zest them.
 You can zest your peels and add them to salads, yogurt, and vegetables.
 It gives your food more flavor and allows you to get the orange peel benefits.